Army Senior ROTC Program

 Transferring Between Programs

 Interservice transfer of ROTC students is limited to justifiable cases.
 The request for transfer to an Air Force unit must include an endorsement from the Professor of Aerospace Studies of the unit to which transfer is requested, which contains a statement that tentative approval of the transfer depends on the approval of Army authorities.
-Scholarship students may not transfer after entering the sophomore year.
+Scholarship students may not transfer after entering their sophomore year.

 In the case of a request for transfer to an Army ROTC unit, the PMS will consider the effect the transfer will have on enrollment objectives and existing Army-Air Force relations.
 Credit may be granted for Air Force ROTC courses completed, except that the cadet must attend the Army ROTC Advanced Camp.
 The Commanding General of Army ROTC may grant a waiver for attending the Army ROTC advanced camp.